bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 Output:

     # ./simple
-    Allocating 2 buffers.
-They can be large, don't have to be fastbin.
     1st malloc(512): 0x8445008
     2nd malloc(256): 0x8445210
     we could continue mallocing here...
-    now let's put a string at a that we can read later "this is A!" first allocation 0x8445008 points to this is A!
+    set a to "this is A!"
+    first allocation 0x8445008 points to this is A!
     Freeing the first one...
-    We don't need to free anything again.
-As long as we allocate less than 512, it will end up at 0x8445008 So, let's allocate 500 bytes
+    if allocate < 512, it will end up at 0x8445008
+    So, let's allocate 500 bytes
     3rd malloc(500): 0x8445008
     And put a different string here, "this is C!"
     3rd allocation 0x8445008 points to this is C! first allocation 0x8445008 points to this is C!
-    If we reuse the first allocation, it now holds the data from the third allocation.

 This is known as a *use-after-free* vulnerability.

-### Multiple threads and arenas
+## Multiple threads and arenas

 `ptmalloc` being a multi threaded and arena adaption of the original Doug Lea heap allocator, allows it to undertake concurrent heap memory management activities, without blocking one thread while another thread requests a `malloc()` or `free()`.